-IRS Streamlined Form 14653 Lets Expats Catch Up with Their US Taxes
+IRS Streamlined Form 14653 – Expats Catching Up with Their US Taxes

-When many American expats discover that they are required to file US taxes from abroad, they can’t believe it at first, as the idea that they should have to file two tax returns, in the country where they reside as well as to the IRS, seems incredible.
+When American expats discover that they are required to file US taxes from abroad, the idea that they should have to file two tax returns, in the country where they reside as well as to the IRS, seems incredible.

 The US tax system has been this way since the Civil War though, requiring all Americans to file and report their worldwide income, wherever in the world they live.